-Suffering from Norovirus After an Norovirus Outbreak on a Cruise Ship?
-Call Cruise Ship Injury Lawyer Andrew Winston Today!
+Suffering from Norovirus on a Cruise Ship?
+Call Cruise Ship Injury Lawyer Madeleine Q. Mannello Today!

 Norovirus Outbreaks

 Unfortunately, that is what happens when norovirus breaks out aboard a cruise ship.
-Due to the close quarters, crowded common areas, and passengers arriving from all over the world, norovirus can spread incredibly quickly throughout a ship and cause passengers and crew members alike to experience severe gastrointestinal distress.
+Due to the close quarters, crowded common areas, and passengers arriving from all over the world, norovirus can spread incredibly quickly throughout a vessel and cause passengers and crew members to experience severe gastrointestinal distress.

-If you suffered due to a norovirus outbreak on a cruise, contact cruise ship accident attorneys The Law Office of Andrew Winston to learn more about your right to compensation.
-If your sickness was caused by the cruise line’s negligence, or if you received inadequate medical care after falling ill, you could be entitled to monetary compensation for any resulting medical expenses or emotional suffering.
+If you suffered from a norovirus outbreak on a cruise, contact cruise ship accident attorneys at the Mannello Law Group to learn more about your right to compensation.
+If the cruise line’s negligence caused your sickness, or if you received inadequate medical care after falling ill, you could be entitled to monetary compensation for any resulting medical expenses or emotional suffering.

 What Is Norovirus?

-Norovirus is a pathogen that causes the inflammation of the stomach or intestines, resulting in gastrointestinal distress.
+Norovirus is a pathogen that causes inflammation in the stomach or intestines, resulting in gastrointestinal distress.
 Symptoms include:

 • Vomiting